getsentry/streams/sentry_streams/docs/source/runtime/arroyo.rst

 as soon as the commit step receives it because the message isn't fully processed until *each copy* of the message reaches the commit step.

-To solve this, we introduce Watermarks - internal messages which are regularly emitted into the pipeline.
+To solve this, we introduce Watermarks - internal messages which are regularly emitted into the pipeline (by default a watermark is send every 10 seconds).
 Each watermark message contains the combined `committable <https://getsentry.github.io/arroyo/strategies/index.html#arroyo.types.Message.committable>`_ of all messages which were picked up by the consumer since the last watermark message was sent.